Docs

 </ConfirmDialog>

 You can trigger a logout externally with the provider tools.
-For Keycloak, you can sign out a session from the admin console or visit the page https://my-keycloak.io/realms/my-realm/protocol/openid-connect/logout.
+For Keycloak, you can sign out a session from the administration console or visit the page https://my-keycloak.io/realms/my-realm/protocol/openid-connect/logout